Taylor Swift: Voice

-Swift possesses a mezzo-soprano vocal range, but she mostly sings in her alto range.
-Her pitch, dialect and accent have undergone many changes throughout her career.
+Swift possesses a mezzo-soprano singing voice, but she mostly sings in her alto range.
+Her pitch, dialect, and accent have undergone many changes throughout her career.
 Reviews of her early country albums criticized her vocals as weak and strained compared to those of other female country singers.
-Defenders of Swift appreciated that she refrained from correcting her pitch with Auto-Tune and how she prioritized intimacy and emotionality to communicate the messages of her songs with her audience, a style that critics have described as conversational.
-According to the critic Ann Powers, this singing style is demonstrated through Swift's attention to detail to convey an exact feeling—"the subtle adjustment of words and phrases to suggest moods like doubt, hope, and intimacy".
+Defenders of Swift appreciated that she refrained from correcting her pitch with Auto-Tune and that she prioritized intimacy and emotion to communicate the messages of her songs with her audience, a style that critics have described as conversational.
+According to the critic Ann Powers, this singing style is demonstrated through Swift's attention to detail, which conveys an exact feeling—"the subtle adjustment of words and phrases to suggest moods like doubt, hope, and intimacy".

-On Red and 1989, Swift's vocals are processed with electronic effects such as synthesizer tweaking, looping, and multitracking, to accompany the pop production.
-Her voice on Reputation and Midnights incorporates hip-hop and R&B influences that result in a near-rap delivery which emphasizes rhythm and cadence over melody.
+On Red and 1989, Swift's vocals are processed with electronic effects, such as synthesizer tweaking, looping, and multitracking, to accompany the pop production.
+Her voice on Reputation and Midnights incorporates hip-hop and R&B influences, resulting in a near-rap delivery that emphasizes rhythm and cadence over melody.
 She uses her lower register vocals extensively in Folklore and both her lower and upper registers in Evermore; the musicologist Alyssa Barca described her timbre in the upper register as "breathy and bright" and the lower register as "full and dark".

-Reception of Swift's vocals has been more positive since the release of Folklore.
-The critic Amanda Petrusich commented in 2023 that her singing became richer with stronger clarity and tone, even in live performances.
-Rolling Stone ranked her 102nd on their 2023 list "200 Greatest Singers of All Time"; the magazine argued that her breathy timbre allows for a broad range of delivery and commented: "A decade ago, including her on this list would have been a controversial move, but recent releases like Folklore, Evermore, and Midnights officially settled the argument."
-For Powers, Swift's versatile vocals are a result of her evolving artistry, combining "subtle interpolations of hip-hop's cadences and country crooners' relaxed timbre".
+Swift's vocals have received more positive assessments since Folklore.
+The critic Amanda Petrusich commented in 2023 that her singing had become richer, with greater clarity and a stronger tone, even in live performances.
+Rolling Stone ranked her 102nd on their 2023 list "The 200 Greatest Singers of All Time"; the magazine argued that her breathy timbre allows for a broad range of delivery and commented: "A decade ago, including her on this list would have been a controversial move, but recent releases like Folklore, Evermore, and Midnights officially settled the argument."
+Powers attributed Swift's vocal versatility to her evolving artistry, citing her use of hip-hop cadences and country-influenced timbre.